mumitprottoy/basic-keygen/README.md

 # 🔐 KeyGen - Secure Random Key Generator

-`keygen.py` is a simple, secure Python module designed to generate unique, cryptographically secure keys and IDs.
-It’s perfect for creating transaction identifiers, OTPs, verification codes, and any use case where non-predictable strings are required.
+`keygen.py` is a simple, secure Python module that generates unique, cryptographically secure keys and IDs.
+It’s perfect for creating transaction identifiers, OTPs, verification codes, and any use case requiring non-predictable strings.

 ---